 Capital One added a major perk to its Venture card to make your travels more effortless and smooth.
 And just in time for your vacations this summer!
-This proves why the Venture card is one of the top credit cards for travel rewards.
+This proves why the Venture card is one of the

 Starting this week, you can charge the fee for PreCheck or Global Entry membership to your Venture card, and Capital One will reimburse you for the cost.
 It seems like travel perks have been decreasing in recent years for other cards, and this shows that Capital One is moving in the opposite direction.